stephkendall/Recipe_Recs/README.md

 # Recipe Recommendations

-Creating a content-based recommendation system that incorporates user input in the form of ingredient keywords to make accurate suggestions for dinner
+Creating a collaborative-based recommendation system that incorporates user input in the form of ingredient keywords to make accurate suggestions for dinner

 ### Data Sources